victoreram/Springboard-Data-Science/NCAABBPrediction/Documents/FinalReport.md

 4. Test this model on the 2017-2018 tournaments and calculate the Mean Squared Error (MSE).
 5. Choose the optimal K and H as the model which minimizes MSE.

 MSE is the primary estimator used for evaluating how well the predicted win margin is from the actual win margin.
 MSE was chosen because it's the standard for measuring regression models and it measures how close predictions are to the actual result.
-MSE is not the way to measure model performances as these models are also evaluated as a betting strategy.
+MSE is not the only way to measure model performances as these models are also evaluated as a betting strategy.

 It was found that the Elo Rating which minimized MSE were calculated with parameters K = 65 and H = 130, as shown below.
 H did not affect the MSE that much.
 Only the K value with the optimal H value is plotted below.